From the monthly archives:

 For example, people often ask me how I produce so much valuable free content for my list.
 The answer is, I usually don’t do it while I’m chained to my desk.
 Most of my best ideas come to me while I’m hiking and listening to MP3s.

 I’m surrounded by nature, physiologically stimulated during exercise, breathing incredibly fresh air… my mind works!
-As soon as I’ve got an idea I whip out my Blackberry and either record a voice memo or shoot myself an email so I can share my enthusiasm with you.
+As soon as I’ve got an idea I whip out my smart phone and either record a voice memo or shoot myself an email so I can share my enthusiasm with you.
 Then when I get back to my computer to write and record it, it’s a natural, easy, and exciting process.
 Really, it’s a lot of fun.

 I frequently meet people on the mountain who ask me what I’m doing, and I tell them “I’m working”.
 They laugh, but I’m dead serious.